RyanOatmeal/RyanOatmeal/docs/ed_grep_sed_and_awk.md

 # ed, grep, sed, and awk

-This is my set of notes on understanding these tools and I often make use of the second edition of "sed & awk" by Dale Dougherty and Arnold Robbins.
+This is my set of docs on understanding these tools and I often make use of the second edition of "sed & awk" by Dale Dougherty and Arnold Robbins.

 ## Basics